wrapperband/FeathercoinWalletGuide/README.md

 Bitmessage is an open source fully encrypted peer to peer messaging system.
 In order to pass order information privatly a version can be set up to integrate with Feathercoin.

-Currently, to operate on linux you must download and compile pybitmessage and then copy that to your Feathercoin's run directory to activate Bitmassage.
+Currently, to operate on linux you must download and compile pybitmessage and then copy that to your Feathercoin's run directory to activate Bitmessage.

 https://github.com/cqtenq/PyBitmessage